Tikkun olam: Jewish youth organizations

 Tikkun olam is used to refer to Jewish obligations to engage in social action in the Reform and Conservative movements as well.
 For example, in USY, the Conservative youth movement, the position in charge of social action on chapter and regional boards is called the SA/TO (social action/tikkun olam) officer.
 Furthermore, USY has the Abraham Joshua Heschel Honor Society.
 A requirement of acceptance to the honor society is to perform one act of community service a month.
 In NFTY, the American branch of Netzer Olami, the Reform youth movement, the position in charge of social action on chapter and regional boards is called the social action vice president (SAVP).

 In addition, other youth organizations have also grown to include tikkun olam has part of its foundation.
 BBYO has community service/social action commitments in both of its divisions, AZA and BBG.
 BBG includes two different programming areas specific to tikkun olam—one for community service, and another for social action.
 AZA includes a combined community service/social action programming area.
 In addition, both divisions include "pledge principles", principles by which to guide them.
 For BBG girls the "menorah pledge principles" include citizenship, philanthropy, and community service.
 For AZA members, the "7 cardinal principles" include charity.

 Jewish fundamentalism

-Elon University professor Geoffrey Claussen has asserted that concepts of tikkun olam have inspired Jewish fundamentalists such as the convicted terrorist Meir Kahane and monarchist Yitzchak Ginsburgh.
-According to Claussen, "while visions of tikkun olam may reflect humility, thoughtfulness, and justice, they are often marked by arrogance, overzealousness, and injustice."
+Elon University professor Geoffrey Claussen has argued that concepts of tikkun olam have inspired Jewish fundamentalists such as the convicted terrorist Meir Kahane and monarchist Yitzchak Ginsburgh.
+According to Claussen, "while visions of tikkun olam may reflect humility, thoughtfulness, and justice, they are often marked by arrogance, overzealousness, and injustice".